microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/resnet-inferencing.md

 ONNX Runtime CPU Inference time = 32.34 ms
 ```

+### Comparison with PyTorch

-- **Comparison with PyTorch:** Use PyTorch inferencing to benchmark with ONNX Runtime CPU and GPU inferencing accuracy and runtime.
+Use PyTorch to benchmark against ONNX Runtime CPU and GPU accuracy and latency.

 ```python
 # Inference with OpenVINO